Emergencies

 Dear Doctor!
-My pet is sick but is it an emergency?
+My Pet is Sick – But is it an Emergency?

-Useful tip
+Useful tip for exotic animals

 Most illnesses will result in weight loss, which is one of the first signs to be noted by a concerned owner.
 Since many exotic pet species are small, it is difficult to notice a weight loss unless it is marked, and this may be true even with animals that are handled regularly.
 Small animals also have a high metabolic rate, which contributes to the rapid progression of disease in exotic pets.
-Some exotic pets are kept in large groups (in an aviary, for example), a situation in which a sick individual may be more difficult to detect.

 Although illnesses present in different ways, when these factors are taken into account, it becomes possible to appreciate the significance that clinical signs should play in the decision to consult a veterinarian.
 Should your pet present any of the following signs, we strongly recommend that you contact us for an appointment as quickly as possible.

-but is it an emergency?
+But is it an emergency?

 Birds